Dovalization/open-imageboard-monorepo/apps/api/README.md

-# OpenImageboard | API
+# OpenBoard | API

 This is the API that powers the platform.
-It is built with [NestJS](https://nestjs.com/) and serves as a backend for the OpenImageboard frontend.
+It is built with [NestJS](https://nestjs.com/) and serves as a backend for the OpenBoard frontend.
 The API is designed to be modular and extensible, allowing for easy integration with other services and applications.

 ## Getting Started